Skip to main content

 • youth exchange programmes co-funded by the participating countries as part of bilateral agreements;

-• bilateral youth exchange projects funded by the Ministry of Education Science (until January 2021, Ministry of National Education responsible for preschool and school education) as its so-called public tasks.
+• bilateral youth exchange projects funded by the Ministry of National Education as its so-called public tasks.

 Pupils in nursery, primary and post-primary schools take part in Erasmus+ Learning Mobility projects which include exchange-type group mobility and individual mobility for a period of study or a traineeship.
 Young people aged 13 to 30 years can also participate in mobility under Youth Exchanges and Youth Participation Activities which support non-formal learning, and in various other types of projects where short-term mobility is linked to the specific objectives of a given project.

-Programmes / initiatives co-funded by the EU and the national budget
+Programmes / projects co-funded by the EU and the national budget

 Bilateral programmes / initiatives